Robert Spain

 Bio

-Robert has also spent a decade coaching at the NCAA level, most notably as an assistant coach for Division I programs such as Northern Illinois University and Duquesne.
-At the Division II level, Spain served as the head men's soccer coach at Lincoln Memorial University.
-He kicked off his coaching career in Division III as the head coach at the University of Pittsburgh at Greensburg.
-While there, Spain inherited a team that finished the 2013 season with a 3-16 record, and successfully orchestrated a 12-7-1 record in the 2014 season.
+As a collegiate coach, Spain has coached at all three levels of the NCAA, including experience as an assistant coach for Division I programs Northern Illinois University and Duquesne University.
+While an assistant coach and recruiting coordinator at Duquesne, Spain produced the program’s first top-25 recruiting class after signing three players ranked among the top 150.
+He kicked off his head coaching career in Division III as the head coach at the University of Pittsburgh at Greensburg.
+While there, Spain inherited a UPG program coming off a 3-16 season and immediately orchestrated a 12-7-1 record in his first season.